Developing gene therapies for rare diseases

 The MOMENTUM study is an ongoing phase 1/2 trial examining ARU-1801 as a potentially curative gene therapy for individuals living with sickle cell disease.
 Clinical trial volunteers are critical to making new treatments a reality.
 For more information on the study, visit http://www.momentumtrials.com/ or view the patient brochure here.

-Our product candidate ARU-2801, an AAV gene therapy, is in pre-clinical development for a rare disease with a substantial unmet need.
+Our product candidate ARU-2801, an AAV gene therapy, is in pre-clinical development for hypophosphatasia, a devastating, ultra-orphan disorder with multi-organ damage and high mortality when left untreated.
 Early data from pre-clinical studies with ARU-2801 shows durable improvement in disease biomarkers and increased survival.